karayakar/OrpheusTTS-ParquetDatasetCreator/README.md

-This console app and python scripts for creating dataset for Oprheus TTS.
+This console app and python scripts for creating dataset for Orpheus TTS.